[Did you know that you can get a free Kindle ebook each month as a Prime member? Here's how Amazon First Reads can score you one.]

 What do Australian Prime members get?

 Also worth noting is that, in Australia, Prime’s free delivery service isn’t the 'same day' one that's offered in the US.
-Locally, it’s a two-day delivery promise – something that's most likely due to Amazon having only one Australian fulfilment centre located in Melbourne.
-We’re hoping that might change to a one-day delivery promise, since the company’s second fulfilment centre in Sydney is now open.
+Locally, it’s a two-day delivery promise – something that's most likely due to Amazon having only two Australian fulfilment centres, one located in Melbourne, with the other in Sydney.
+Despite that, even the Australian East Coast doesn't qualify for same-day delivery, but we're hoping that might change to when Amazon expands is network of warehouses locally.

-Prime members also get exclusive early access to Lightning Deals (Amazon’s limited-time deals that vanish within hours of going live).
+Prime members also get exclusive early access to Lightning Deals (Amazon’s limited-time deals that vanish within hours of going live), typically seeing them live on site about 30 minutes before anyone else can.

 Alongside those shopping benefits, there’s a number of complementary digital-media subscriptions that are included for free with Prime: